 Do not choose to tailor a new off-the-shelf software solution

-Many companies choose to customize a new commercial off-the-shelf software solution or to transfer technologies, processes and personnel from a third-party vendor.
+Many companies choose to customize a new commercial off-the-shelf software solution or to transfer technologies, processes, and personnel from a third-party vendor.
 Although, in comparison to custom systems, which can take many years to demonstrate value, such a solution often gives a faster, more accurate alternative to traditional custom reengineering.
 However, it can be costly and time-consuming to do so.
-Moreover, it can also disrupt the current business operations and necessitate new system requirements.
+Moreover, without proper assessment and planning, modernizing information technology can also disrupt the current business operations and necessitate new system requirements.

 It’s time to begin your modernization journey